Last updated August 3, 2018

 For imports, the value reported is the CBP-appraised value of merchandise—generally, the price

 paid for merchandise for export to the United States.
-Import duties, freight, insurance, and other
+Import duties, freight, insurance, and

-landed value of the merchandise at the first port of arrival in the United States.
+the landed value of the merchandise at the first port of arrival in the United States.
 It is computed

 by adding import charges to the customs value and therefore excludes U.S. import duties.

-Exports are valued at the f.a.s. (free alongside ship) value of merchandise at the U.S. port of
+Exports are valued at the f.a.s. (free alongside ship) value of merchandise at the U.S. port

-in placing the merchandise alongside the carrier at the U.S. port of exportation.
+incurred in placing the merchandise alongside the carrier at the U.S. port of exportation.

 Revision procedure (Census basis)